 Tip: Make sure you establish a routine to help yourself stay focused.
 For example, try adopting a part of someone else’s daily structure, like a roommate or partner’s morning ritual.

 “There are challenges specific to individuals, roles, and projects, but with the right attitude and few adjustments, you can effectively work with a team from anywhere in the world.”

 InVision streamlines marketing communication with Asana

 InVision’s team of 80+ employees is 100% remote.
-Streamlining communication and increasing visibility is key for a distributed team, and InVision uses Asana to make sure team members can easily find all the context they need to complete their work.
+Streamlining remote communication and increasing visibility is key for a distributed team, and InVision uses Asana to make sure team members can easily find all the context they need to complete their work.
 Instead of fielding questions and doing work about work, campaign managers can now focus on doing work that moves their team forward—no matter where they’re located.

 Tip: Be proactive about making sure your tasks have assignees, due dates, and status (ex: In progress, Review, Approved, etc).
 That way, everyone has a clear view on the work that’s being done and easy access to the context they need to succeed.